vijeshprajapati/task-auth/README.md

 ## Nestjs Auth

-A simple backend REST API for a blog built using NestJS, Prisma, PostgreSQL and Swagger.
+A simple backend API for authentication and authorization built using NestJS, Prisma, PostgreSQL and Swagger.

 ## Installation
 1. Clone the repo on your local machine